 We were tempted not even to include Google as an app here, as most people would not think of it that way.
 Still, the search engine has made such an impact on mobile phones and other devices that we feel absolutely compelled to include it, with the search engine or search app being built-in to every Android phone and used regularly.
 We do not need to state its popularity further.

 The entire Google Suite of apps cannot be listed entirely here, but their presence is known, and they are installed on literally billions of devices.
 Whether it is a calendar with reminders, help with instructions, handling documents, or something else entirely, Google has an app for it.
-That level of dominance all feeds into the popularity of the company.
+That level of dominance feeds into the popularity of the company.

-When you want to buy something online and are not sure as the brand and agnostic as to the source (which is more common than you might think), you probably go to Amazon first and go by their recommendations and search algorithms.
+When you want to buy something online and are not sure about the brand and are agnostic as to the source (which is more common than you might think), you probably go to Amazon first and go by their recommendations and search algorithms.
 Amazon itself can meet the average person's needs nearly completely, except for some perishable items and bigger ticket items (and even those might be available).
 However, the shopping app is not only a storefront but a marketplace, and finding used products from a variety of sellers is an option right from your phone.

 And Amazon being Amazon, one can also expect that there is a whole host of additional functions from the tech giant, to the degree that Amazon shopping is a portal to an entire online life that you rarely have to leave.
 If you plug into the infrastructure, Amazon Music, Prime Video, and more are at your fingertips, sometimes in connected apps and sometimes not.
 Essentially, with Amazon, you can get whatever you want.